zufre/sinatra-shotgun-server-cb-000/README.md

 ### bundler error

 You might get an error about `bundler` that will tell you to run `bundle install`.
-Tt'll look like this:
+It'll look like this:

 ```
 $ shotgun